Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 It was rarer that they got to discuss military matters.
 It wasn’t a field in which Vedreg was knowledgeable, and he found violence distasteful.
 On this occasion, however, his interest was piqued.

-“And *nobody* was hurt?”
+"And *nobody* was hurt?"

-“As I understand it, the worst any of them would have suffered would be irritated eyes, a cough and perhaps some bruising.
-Maybe some light scratches from the shieldbreaker rounds.”
+"As I understand it, the worst any of them would have suffered would be irritated eyes, a cough and perhaps some bruising.
+Maybe some light scratches from the shieldbreaker rounds."
 Nadeau shrugged.
-“Major Powell seemed impressed, and what little I know of his service record says that if *he’s* impressed then the Gaoians pulled off something special.”
+"Major Powell seemed impressed, and what little I know of his service record says that if *he’s* impressed then the Gaoians pulled off something special."

-“Major Powell was pleasant to me, but he always managed to make me feel afraid…” Vedreg rumbled.
+"Major Powell was pleasant to me, but he always managed to make me feel afraid…" Vedreg rumbled.
 Nadeau decided that the motes of light racing down his flanks were signalling a mixture of respect and intimidation coupled with a genuine but futile desire to like the man.

 It was amazing just how much information those chromatophores could convey even when one *couldn’t* see all the subtleties they had to offer.

-“He’s an intense man.
-That’s normal for combat arms.”
+"He’s an intense man.
+That’s normal for combat arms."

-“Every human I have ever met has been *’intense’*,” Vedreg replied.
+"Every human I have ever met has been *’intense’*," Vedreg replied.

-“I guess we would be, yeah…” Nadeau acknowledged.
-“But, we got the football blueprint.
+"I guess we would be, yeah…" Nadeau acknowledged.
+"But, we got the football blueprint.
 Lewis and Lee are playing around with it now, working it into the coltainer design.
-How’s the shell company?”
+How’s the shell company?"

-“Bankrupt.
-The fines for permitting the theft of such a valuable technology…” Vedreg pulsed smug satisfaction.
-“When they come to arrest the founder and president they will discover that he never really existed, but of course that is all much too late.
-The trail will never lead back to me, nor to my herd.”
+"Bankrupt.
+The fines for permitting the theft of such a valuable technology…" Vedreg pulsed smug satisfaction.
+"When they come to arrest the founder and president they will discover that he never really existed, but of course that is all much too late.
+The trail will never lead back to me, nor to my herd."

-“Nicely done.”
+"Nicely done."

-“Thank you.”
+"Thank you."

-“What will you do now?
-Do you have anything more to contribute to the project?”
+"What will you do now?
+Do you have anything more to contribute to the project?"

-“Not to this one, no,” Vedreg’s flanks rippled through an uncertain rainbow.
-“But I have something else to begin thinking on now.”
+"Not to this one, no," Vedreg’s flanks rippled through an uncertain rainbow.
+"But I have something else to begin thinking on now."

-“Oh?”
+"Oh?"

-“My species is riddled with implants, Lieutenant-Colonel.
-“They have become as ubiquitous in our society as clothing is in yours… I think the time has now come to think about how I might resolve that problem.”
+"My species is riddled with implants, Lieutenant-Colonel.
+"They have become as ubiquitous in our society as clothing is in yours… I think the time has now come to think about how I might resolve that problem."
 ___
 **Date Point: 12y2m3w AV**
 **Alien Quarter, Folctha, Cimbrean, The Far Reaches**